johnwilfred/musings/content/_index.md

 __[Kural 423:](https://en.wikipedia.org/wiki/Kural)__
 > The mark of wisdom is to discern the truth from whatever source it is heard.

----
-# My humble attempt to discern the truth.
+You will find here my humble attempt to discern the truth here.
+Hope it is of some use to you.

 ---